jaysalw/csref.dev/docs/index.md

     Some pages, notes, etc may not be available or complete.

 <div class="hero">
    This site is a collection of lecture notes and lab notes from the BCs (Hons) in Computer Science at Leeds Trinity University.
+If you would like to contribute, please see the below page.

-  <a class="md-button md-button--primary" href="how_it_works/">Start Reading</a>
+  <a class="md-button md-button--primary" href="how_it_works/">Contribute</a>
 </div>

 [![GitHub Repo stars](https://img.shields.io/github/stars/jaysalw/csref.dev?style=for-the-badge&logo=github)](https://github.com/jaysalw/csref.dev/stargazers)